Drager Apollo Anesthesia MachineFebruary 13, 2019

-Volume AF combines the advantages of pressure controlled and volume-controlled ventilation mode.
-The set tidal volume VT is delivered in a pressure controlled ventilation mode.
+Volume AF combines the advantages of pressure-controlled and volume-controlled ventilation modes.
+The set tidal volume VT is delivered in a pressure-controlled ventilation mode.
 The inspiratory pressure automatically adapts to the set tidal volume, limited by a maximum pressure PMAX.
-When starting the ventilation with Volume AF, the first mandatory breath is volume-controlled in order to identify the necessary pressure level, if not known from a previous mode.
+When starting the ventilation with Volume AF, the first mandatory breath is volume-controlled to identify the necessary pressure level, if not known from a previous mode.

-A continuous pressure is applied to the patient during the inspiratory time TINSP.
+Continuous pressure is applied to the patient during the inspiratory time TINSP.
 The rate at which the pressure curve rises is preset via the rise time TSLOPE.
 Synchronization and Pressure Support are controlled by the sensitivity of the flow trigger and the level of ΔPPS.
 The maximum time interval for controlled ventilation is set via the frequency.
-To maintain a constant frequency, a time interval triggered prematurely is compensated int he next cycle.
+To maintain a constant frequency, a time interval triggered prematurely is compensated in the next cycle.

 Optional Pressure Support Ventilation

 For patients with spontaneous breathing, the Drager Apollo has a pressure-assisted ventilation mode.
 Synchronization and Pressure Support for the spontaneous breathing efforts are controlled by the sensitivity of the flow trigger and by the levels of ΔPPS.
 The rate at which the pressure curve rises is preset by the rise time TSLOPE.